 You must engage in a good faith search for work.
 The Utah Department of Workforce Services may ask you to provide contact information for employers you've contacted at any point during your claim.

 If you are eligible to receive unemployment, your weekly benefit rate (WBR) will be 1/26 of your wages in the highest paid quarter of the base period, minus $5.
-Currently, the most you can receive each week is $496.
-You may receive benefits for a minimum of ten weeks and a maximum of 26 weeks.
-(In times of very high unemployment, additional weeks of benefits may be available.)
+Currently, the most you can receive each week is $580.
+You may receive benefits for a maximum of 26 weeks, although this might be extended during periods of high unemployment.

 Once the DWS receives your application, it will notify you of your eligibility and benefit amount.